West Auckland, New Zealand: Early settlements

 In 1844, 18,000 acre of land at Te Atatū and Henderson were sold to Thomas Henderson and John Macfarlane, who established a kauri logging sawmill on Te Wai-o-Pareira / Henderson Creek.
 Communities developed around the kauri logging business at Riverhead and Helensville, which were later important trade centres for the kauri gum industry that developed in the Waitākere Ranges foothills.
 Between 1840 and 1940, 23 timber mills worked the Waitākere Ranges, felling about 120,000 trees.
 By the 1920s there was little kauri forest left in the Waitākeres, and the area continued to be used to search for kauri gum until the early 20th century.

 The first brick kiln in West Auckland was built by Daniel Pollen in 1852, on the Rosebank Peninsula along the shores of the Whau River.
-Brickworks and the pottery industry became a major industry in the area, with 39 brickworks active along the shores of the upper Waitematā Harbour, primarily on the shores of the Whau River.
+Brickworks and the pottery industry became a major industry in the area, with 39 brickworks active along the shores of the Waitematā Harbour, primarily on the shores of the Whau River.
 From 1853, rural West Auckland around Glen Eden and Oratia was developed into orchards.
 New Lynn developed as a trade centre after 1865 due to the port along the estuarial Whau River, which could only be used at high tide.
 The North Auckland Line began operating in March 1880, connecting central Auckland to stations at Avondale, New Lynn and Glen Eden.
 The line was extended to Henderson by December, and to Helensville by July 1881.
 The railway encouraged growth along the corridor between Auckland and Henderson.

 The West Auckland orchards prospered in the early 1900s after immigrants from Dalmatia (modern-day Croatia) settled in the area.
 In 1907, Lebanese New Zealander Assid Abraham Corban developed a vineyard at Henderson.
 By the 1920s, the Lincoln Road, Swanson Road and Sturges Road areas had developed into orchards run primarily by Dalmatian families, and in the 1940s these families began establishing vineyards at Kumeū and Huapai.

 In the 1920s and 1930s, flat land throughout Hobsonville and Whenuapai was the site of an airfield development for the New Zealand Air Force.
 Whenuapai became the main airport for civilian aviation between 1945 and 1965.
 The Northwestern Motorway was first developed as a way for passengers to more efficiently drive to the airport at Whenuapai, with the first section opening in 1952.